Emanum/renewableAutomation/README.md

 Currently we have a simple threshhold for the total_grid_power which the relay opens or closes.
 In the future we want to extend that logic to also use the battery state and total_pv_power.

+This threshhold can be configured in the launch file. currentValue < threshhold -> open otherwise close.

 Code: catkin_ws4/src/modbus-cpp/src/computeNode.cpp

 ### Rosserial Arduino Relay Toggle